KonstantinKai/meta-injector/README.md

 }
 ```

-Create meta object.
+Create meta descriptor.
 You can create meta objects in separate file related to the service, or collects all application services in one file, but don't forget import your services with `type` modifier e.g. `import type { Type } from './Type'`.
 [Read more](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) about `import type`

+*Variant 1:* holds meta descriptor in a separate file

 ```ts
 // file: feature1Meta.ts